Ewan-James-Donovan/image/README.md

 ## Acceptance Tests - TBD <a name="Acceptance-Tests"></a>

 ## Frame Rate & Performance Tests - TBD <a name="Frame-Rate-&-Performance-Tests"></a>
 IMAGE, similar to the 'react' framework, manipulates a virtual document object model (VDOM) which yeilds a significant performance increase compared to writing repeatedly to the DOM.
-For instance, in previous iterations of IMAGE, a scene with 300 canvas objects would need to make 300 costly DOM manipulations, leading to sub-30 frame rates, which is the minimum to meet acceptance critera.
+For instance, in previous iterations of IMAGE, a scene with 300 canvas objects would need to make 300 costly DOM manipulations, leading to sub-30 frame rates, which is the minimum to meet acceptance criteria.
 With the new VDOM approach, 300 non-costly manipulations to the VDOM are needed and are followed by a single costly DOM manipulation, yeilding frame rates of 50 and above.
 Drawing performance is limited only by pure javascript capabilites and not by calls to the DOM.

 `No tests as of version 0.0.4`